HaxeFoundation/HaxeManual/content/02-types.md

 <!--label:types-class-inheritance-->
 #### Inheritance

-Classes may inherit from other classes, and is denoted by the `extends` keyword:
+Classes may inherit from other classes; this is denoted by the `extends` keyword:

 [code asset](assets/Point3.hx)